scouten/ericscouten.dev/content/2023/i-built-my-own-linkroll/index.md

 <!-- more -->

-**tl;dr:** If you're just interested in the linkroll, you can find it at [This Might Be Useful](https://tmbu.ericscouten.com), which I often abbreviate as TMBU.
+**tl;dr:** If you're just interested in the linkroll, you can find it at ~~This Might Be Useful~~, which I often abbreviate as TMBU.

+**August 2023 Update:** I've since renamed TMBU to [ericscouten.link](https://ericscouten.link).
+I've updated the links accordingly, but the name lives on in some related code as you'll see below.

 Things you'll find there:

 * lots of developer-related things (especially related to the Rust language)
 * some photography things